GD Varandinha

-Grupo Desportivo Varandinha (also in the Capeverdean Crioulos of ALUPEC or ALUPEK and São Vicente Crioulo) is a association football club that plays in the Santiago Island League North Zone in Cape Verde.
+Grupo Desportivo Varandinha (also in the Capeverdean Crioulos of ALUPEC or ALUPEK and São Vicente Crioulo) is an association football club that plays in the Santiago Island League North Zone in Cape Verde.
 The team is based in the town of Tarrafal in the northern part of the island of Santiago in Cape Verde.
 Since the implementation of the two tier regional system in 2015, Varandinha are one of ten unrelegated clubs of northern Santiago.
 Its current head coach is Badau.

 Along with Tarrafal's Beira-Mar and Santa Cruz's Scorpion Vermelho, it is considered being the most popular club of the North Zone.

 Logo

 Its logo colors features the front gate with peach-tanned citadel and wooden gates.
 Inside the logo has the club name in a red tag, on top of the gate are the first two acronyms G and D. The shield rim is orange, outside below has a blue tag reading the foundation date.
 Inside the shield, on top is a blue balcony railing with white poles inside, on top is the golden crown and on top is white with the city's main geographic feature Monte Graciosa as seen from the middle of the city.